joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 normal X-ray wouldn't catch the bottoms of my lungs.
 If I forgot to tell the technician they'd have to redo the X-ray.
 One of the technicians joked that after I was done with all this I would glow in the dark.
-I looked up the radiation dosage from a chest X-ray, and fortuantely it takes on the order of 25,000 chest X-rays before you have a substantially increased chance of cancer.
+I looked up the radiation dosage from a chest X-ray, and fortunately it takes on the order of 25,000 chest X-rays before you have a substantially increased chance of cancer.
 By comparison, it only takes 25 CAT scans.)